11 Reasons Why Trees Are Important And Vital For Us

 There are so many reasons why trees matter, and why they are awesome.
 And why we should be looking to protect them.

 Don’t believe us?
 Well, in no particular order, here are 11 reasons that explain how important trees are.
-Take a read and let us know your favorite in the comments below.

 1. Trees Regulate The Water Cycle